to play with your cat

 We all know that exercise affects

-cat.
-Playing with her is essential for bonding, weight control,
+Playing with her is essential for bonding, weight control, and

-and for helping your cat develop muscle tone, agility, and
+for helping your cat develop muscle tone, agility, and stamina,

-stamina, so a daily dose of aerobic exercise is as important
+so a daily dose of aerobic exercise is as important for cats

-will most certainly want to play all day long!
-Playful behaviour
+most certainly want to play all day long!
+Playful behaviour begins

-and stalk different toys or pieces of paper.
-Don’t
+stalk different toys or pieces of paper.
+Don’t worry.
+It

-worry.
-It is just exercising its natural predatory instincts
+is just exercising its natural predatory instincts in a harmless

 Cats are predators and they get

-play together, the cat focuses on being a predator, which makes
+together, the cat focuses on being a predator, which makes her

-her feel more confident because she’s out conquering
+feel more confident because she’s out conquering territory.

 When to play with your